kdonavin/sql_guide/SQL.md

     albums.artist_id = artists.id AND
     artists.genre != 'pop'; #do not join pop artists
 ```
-* `LEFT` and `RIGHT JOIN` - An outer join command includes `NULL` foreign keys for the left and right table respectively.
+* `LEFT` and `RIGHT JOIN`: An outer join command includes `NULL` foreign keys for the left and right table respectively.
 All rows in the "left" table are returned, regardless of meeting the *join condition*.
 Example: `...FROM albums LEFT JOIN artists ON albums.artist_id = artists.id;` includes *all* rows from `albums`, regardless of whether `albums.artist_id` contains a value.
-* `FULL JOIN` - An outer join including all rows for each table.
+* `FULL JOIN`: An outer join including all rows for each table.

 ![Join Reference](joins_reference.png)